 The Turbo Vado uses a custom tuned Brose drive unit.
 This is one of the quietest motors while also being one of the most powerful.
 The power delivery is very smooth, and the three power modes are easily selected from the handlebar mounted remote.
 The display is mounted centrally giving you all the motor and battery info as well as acting like a cycle computer.

 With the mission control smart phone app you can really unlock the potential of the Vado.
 All the power modes are completely customizable.
 You can decide exactly how much assistance the motor gives you in each mode as well as the response of the motor when you turn the pedals.
 The smart navigation features will even manage the battery capacity for you to ensure that you will always have enough charge to finish your ride.
+The Women's Turbo Vado 3.0 has a lowered top tube which makes getting on and off the bike easier

 The Specialized Vado Turbo is a fantastic and fun ride.
 The urban bike is more than capable of taking to the slightly rougher stuff and delivers a confidence inspiring ride mile after mile.
 Cycling Weekly